jbdamask/wkid-smaaht/README.md

     <img src="images/what-is-aws.png" alt="Allow" width="500"/>

 Did you make it here?
 Sweet.
-Read on.
+Go ahead and stop localapp.py by hitting Ctrl c and read on.

+### 3. Docker build and AWS configuration

-A production Slack application probably shouldn't run on your laptop.
-It should run in a container in your AWS account.
+A production Slack application shouldn't run on your laptop; it should run in a container in your AWS account.
 This section will walk you through creating a Docker image, publishing it to an AWS Elastic Container Registry (ECR) repository and running it as a serverless application that's always on.

-Go ahead and stop localapp.py by hitting Ctrl c.

-**Create Docker image**

-### 3. AWS configuration

-1. Let's put your Slack tokens and OpenAI key in AWS Secrets Manager (you certainly wouldn't want to check them into your code base...*right?!*)
-    - Follow this step if you're comfortable with bash scripts, otherwise you can create these secrets in  AWS Secrets Manager using the AWS GUI.
-        - Make bash script executable and run
+- Create your AWS Elastic Container Repository (ECR), your Docker image and push the image to your new repo

     ```
-            chmod +x scripts/create_secrets.sh
+    ./scripts/create_ECR_repo_and_push_container.sh
+    Enter your repository name: chat-aws-slack
+    Enter your region: \<your AWS region\>
+    Enter your account ID: <your account id>
+    ```

+    This will take a couple of minutes to run (if you encounter an error, paste it into ChatGPT and see if you can troubleshoot).
+When finished, get the URI for the repo and save it for later

+    ```
+    aws ecr describe-repositories --repository-names chat-aws-slack --query 'repositories[0].repositoryUri' --output text
+    ```

+- Write your OpenAI API key and Slack bot and app tokens to AWS Secrets Manager.
+    ```
     ./scripts/create_secrets.sh
     ```

-2.
+You're now ready to create an AWS Elastic Container Service that will pull your image from ECR and run it.
+We use AWS Fargate so there's no need to manage EC2s.

+- Open the AWS Management Console and login
+- Navigate to CloudFormation and create a stack with new resources using the file `cloudformation/chataws_fargate.yml`